-22.3.2 A working party or rapporteur group or any other group which feels that its draft new or revised Recommendation(s) is (are) sufficiently mature can send the text to the study group chairman to start the adoption procedure in accordance with § 22.3.3 below.
+7.2.2 A working party or rapporteur group or any other group which feels that its draft new or revised Recommendation(s) is (are) sufficiently mature can send the text to the study group chairman to start the adoption procedure in accordance with § 7.2.3 below.

-22.3.3 Upon request of the study group chairman, the Director of the Telecommunication Development Bureau (BDT) shall explicitly indicate, in a circular, the intention to seek approval of new or revised Recommendations under this procedure for adoption at a study group meeting.
+7.2.3 Upon request of the study group chairman, the Director of BDT shall explicitly indicate, in a circular, the intention to seek approval of new or revised Recommendations under this procedure for adoption at a study group meeting.
 The circular shall include the specific intent of the proposal in summarized form.
 Reference shall be provided to the document where the text of the draft new or revised Recommendation may be found.
-This information shall be distributed to all Member States and ITU Telecommunication Development Sector (ITU-D) Sector Members and should be sent by the Director so that it shall be received, so far as practicable, at least two months before the meeting.
+This information shall be distributed to all Member States and ITU-D Sector Members and should be sent by the Director so that it shall be received, so far as practicable, at least two months before the meeting.

-22.3.4 Adoption of a draft new or revised Recommendation must be unopposed by any Member State present at the study group meeting.
+7.2.4 Adoption of a draft new or revised Recommendation shall be unopposed by any Member State present at the study group meeting.

-22.3.5 A Member State objecting to the adoption shall inform the Director and the chairman of the study group of the reasons for objection, and, when the objection cannot be resolved, the Director shall make reasons available to the next meeting of the study group and its relevant working party.
+7.2.5 A Member State objecting to the adoption shall inform the Director and the chairman of the study group of the reasons for objection, and, when the objection cannot be resolved, the Director shall make reasons available to the next meeting of the study group and its relevant working party.